TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

    blocks(n).foreach(hmi ++= _.used)
 }

-// for nodes that are known to be schedule for inner blocks,
+// for nodes that are known to be scheduled for inner blocks,
 // collect their hardSyms as inner uses. for (n <- inner) hmi ++= hardSyms(n)
 ```